Axelspire

 • Impact when an extra RTT does occur: On a 50ms latency link, this adds 50ms to connection establishment.
 On a 200ms link (mobile, intercontinental), it adds 200ms.

 In practice: Major CDN providers (Cloudflare, Fastly, Akamai) and cloud platforms already tune initial congestion windows well above IW10.
 If you control your servers, verify your current IW setting—the extra-RTT concern is often already mitigated.
-Where it isn't, combine IW tuning with TLS certificate compression (RFC 8879) and aggressive session resumption for the best results.
-Brotli compression often achieves 50–70% reduction on PQC chains in practice.
+Research presented at NIST's 5th PQC Standardization Conference (2024) confirmed that the extra round trip from large PQC chains is the dominant performance cost, but that it is amortised quickly once application data transfer begins.

 Computation